 2. Firefox: tweak it right

-3. Chrome and Chromium: make them even better
+3. Chrome: make it even better

 4. Libre Office: configure it well

 5. Network Manager: how to connect to a VPN

 6. Wine: use Windows applications in Linux (discouraged!)